RedisLabs/redislabs-docs/content/rc/securing-redis-cloud-connections.md

 enabled, your database will no longer accept regular, non-SSL connections.

-## Setting up your application if you are not using an SSL/TLS enabled client library
+## Setting up your application if you are not using an SSL/TLS enabled client library {#setting-up-your-application-if-you-are-not-using-an-ssltls-enabled-client-library}

 This procedure describes the steps required to install and configure [stunnel](https://stunnel.org), an open-source secure proxy, to connect